An in-depth discussion about urban places

 Anne-Marie Lubenau, Director, Rudy Bruner Award for Urban Excellence

-This session was live recorded as part of the CAC’s “What’s Next” series (video recording to come).
+This session was live recorded as part of the Chicago Architecture Center’s “What’s Next” series.

 Crosstown Concourse in Memphis, TN (2019 RBA Gold Medalist)